elioini/Lit_Protocol/lit-action-ipfs-encryption/README.md

 - returnValueTest: Defines the expected result from the LitAction.
 The condition passes if the method returns "true".

 This IPFS-hosted LitAction controls whether decryption is allowed.
-This is a sample LitAction function that fetches the current weather forecast and checks if the temperature is below a given threshold:
+This is a sample LitAction function that fetches the current weather forecast and checks if the temperature is below a given threshold (100):

 ```js
 const go = async (maxTemp) => {